dalong0514/readnotes/20200106计算原文/2020112Clean-Architecture/2020112Clean-Architecture3501.md

 Figure A.2  The data storage unit with its plattersCourtesy Ed Thelen, ed-thelen.org

 The great claim to fame of the Datanet 30 was its capability to drive a large number of asynchronous terminals at relatively high speed.
-That’s exactly what ASC needed.
+That's exactly what ASC needed.

 ASC was based in Lake Bluff, Illinois, 30 miles north of Chicago.
 The Local 705 office was in downtown Chicago.
 The union wanted a dozen or so of their data entry clerks to use CRT4 terminals (Figure A.4) to enter data into the system.
 They would print reports on ASR35 teletypes (Figure A.5).